shorepine/amy/README.md

  * Stereo pan or mono operation
  * An additive partial synthesizer with an analysis front end to play back long strings of breakpoint-based sine waves
  * Oscillators can be specified by frequency in floating point or midi note
- * Each oscillator has 3 breakpoint generators, which can modify any combination of amplitude, frequency, duty, filter cutoff, feedback or resonance over time
+ * Each oscillator has 2 breakpoint sets, which can modify any combination of amplitude, frequency, PWM duty, filter cutoff, or pan over time
  * Each oscillator can also act as an modulator to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.
  * Control of overall gain and 3-band parametric EQ
  * Built in patches for PCM, DX7, Juno and partials